plotly/postMessage-API/README.md

 For example, the JSON representation of the the graph with URL [https://plot.ly/~PlotBot/80](https://plot.ly/~PlotBot/80) is [https://plot.ly/~PlotBot/80.json](https://plot.ly/~PlotBot/80.json).

-You will need to reference the JSON representation in order to pinpoint the aspects of the graph you want to modify through the Embed API.
+You will need to reference the JSON representation in order to pinpoint the aspects of the graph you want to modify through the postMessage API.

 If you're curious about the JSON representations of more complicated Plotly graphs, try appending ".json" to the graph URL's on the [Plotly feed](https://plot.ly/feed/).